adityam/filter/README.md

 Limitations
 ------------

-- In MkII, the option `continue=yes` does not work correctly with filters that have a pipe `|` in their definition.
-This is because internally `continue=yes` calls
+- In MkII, the option `cache=yes` does not work correctly with filters that have a pipe `|` in their definition.
+This is because internally `cache=yes` calls

           mtxrun --ifchanged=filename --direct filtercommand